aws-observability/aws-otel-test-framework/README.md

 If you find the current test case option can not fulfill your testing requirement, feel free to open an issue here so we can discuss together.

-### 1.2 Create a PR to [AWS Otel Collector](https://github.com/aws-observability/aws-otel-collector) to build the new component
+### 1.2 Open a PR to [AWS Otel Collector](https://github.com/aws-observability/aws-otel-collector) to build the new component

 You need to create a PR in [AWS Otel Collector](https://github.com/aws-observability/aws-otel-collector), "link" the testcase, and get it approved and merged.
 Then we will schedule to release a new version of collector with the new component.